netbirdio/netbird/README.md

 > To uninstall the client and service, you can use Add/Remove programs

 ### Client Configuration
+If you installed the UI client, you can launch it and click on Connect
+> It will open your browser, and you will be prompt for email and password

 Simply run:
 ```shell
   netbird up